 Beware of companies that say they can give you a mobile phone contract without any credit checks.
 These contracts come with quite a lot of small print you should look out for.

 The price could be inflated by the fact that there are no credit checks involved.
-You could be paying in excess of £30 per week for the phone plus data bundle if you want a reasonably up-to-date phone with no initial credit check.
+You could be paying £20 to £30 per week for the phone plus a generous data bundle if you want a reasonably up-to-date phone with no initial credit check.

 Some providers also ask for a deposit upfront, or that you use the network for two months using your old phone before they send you the new phone.
 All these measures are to check that you can handle your finances well enough to be able to keep up with the cost of the contract.